 Gum disease is a bacterial infection that forms deep below the gum line, causing irritation and damage to the soft tissues.
-This bacteria can be pretty hard to reach with traditional tools, but it’s easy work for the laser.
+This bacteria can be pretty hard to reach with traditional instruments, but it’s easy work for the laser.
 We simply aim the laser at the infected area, and it can literally vaporize harmful bacteria in a matter of seconds.
 Even better, it can do this without affecting the surrounding healthy gums, meaning a patient shouldn’t have any lingering discomfort after treatment.

 Removal of Fibromas